purvi0116/Learning-Log/README.md

 # Learning-Log
-Webapp
-An online journal system that lets users keep track of information learned about particular topics Built in Django
+An online journal system that lets users keep track of information learned about particular topics --- Built in Django